ronalldchan/ronalldchan/README.md

 ### Hi there 👋

-I'm Ronald, a fourth-year computer science student at The University of British Columbia.
+I'm Ronald, a recent computer science graduate from the University of British Columbia.
 Feel free to explore my GitHub and find something new!

 <!--
 **ronalldchan/ronalldchan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.